jljlpch/jsonparser/README.md

 #Usage
 1. Download the jsonparser module
+2. Go to the lib (./lib) and add the downloaded module
-2. require the module as below
+3. require the module as below

-   var parser = require('jsonparser')
+   var parser = require('./lib/jsonparser')

-Pass the JSON object and path to the function evalaute(arg1, arg2) as arg1 and arg2 respectively,
+Pass the JSON object and path to the function evaluate(arg1, arg2) as arg1 and arg2 respectively,

 For example you can evaluate myPath on myObject as follow
 ```json